Having an impact with your portfolio:

 Disclaimer

-Please note that we have simplified many of the answers to help you better understand our securities.
-In all cases, investors should review our Offering Statement which provides all material facts relating to the offering of the Ottawa Renewable Energy Co-operative’s securities.
+Please note that we have simplified many of the answers on how to invest in OREC.
+In all cases, you should review our Offering Statement which provides all material facts relating to the offering of the Ottawa Renewable Energy Co-operative’s securities.

 General Information